 Courtesy Washoe County Jail

-Scott Thorson admitted in Washoe District Court Wednesday he's an addict but is determined to get sober and avoid serving up to 20 years in prison for burglary and ID theft.
-He plans to write another book on the heels of his "Behind the Candelabra" used as the basis for the HBO film nominated for 15 Emmys.
+Thorson, also known as Jess Marlow, said he was an addict but determined to get sober.
+He has said he plans to write another book on the heels of his "Behind the Candelabra" used as the basis for the HBO film.